 Use ML pipelines from Azure Machine Learning to stitch together all of the steps involved in your model training process, from data preparation to feature extraction to hyperparameter tuning to model evaluation.

 Model registration allows you to store and version your models in the Azure cloud, in your workspace.
 The model registry makes it easy to organize and keep track of your trained models.

 A registered model is a logical container for one or more files that make up your model.
 For example, if you have a model that is stored in multiple files, you can register them as a single model in your Azure Machine Learning workspace.
 After registration, you can then download or deploy the registered model and receive all the files that were registered.

-You can also register models trained outside the Azure Machine Learning service.
+You can also register models trained outside Azure Machine Learning.

 You can't delete a registered model that is being used in an active deployment.
 For more information, see the register model section of Deploy models.